Chaitanya-cpc/zerodha-multi-login/README.md

 - **Multi-Account Support**: Log into multiple Zerodha accounts simultaneously
 - **TOTP Support**: Automatically generates time-based one-time passwords for 2FA
 - **Rich Terminal UI**: Colorful, informative terminal interface with progress tracking
-- **Parallel Processing**: Option to run login sessions in parallel for faster execution
+- **Parallel Processing**: All browser windows open simultaneously for faster login
-- **Error Handling**: Comprehensive error detection with automatic screenshots
+- **Selective Login**: Choose which accounts to log in to via command line or interactive selection
+- **Comprehensive Logging**: Detailed logs with timestamps, saved to file for later reference
 - **Headless Mode**: Option to run in headless mode for automated scenarios

 ## Installation